yonkahlon/Zenject/README.md

     }

 The dynamic parameters that are provided to the Enemy constructor are declared by using generic arguments to the Factory<> base class of Enemy.Factory.
 This will add a method to Enemy.Factory that takes the parameters with the given types.

+## <a id="game-object-factories"></a>Game Object Factories

+You can also use the same approach as described <a href="#creating-objects-dynamically">above</a> to create factories that construct game objects.
+For example:

+    public class FooMonoBehaviour : MonoBehaviour
+    {
+        ...

+        public class Factory : GameObjectFactory<FooMonoBehaviour>
+        {
+        }
+    }

+The only difference here is that this factory requires a prefab to be installed on it.
+There is a convenience method that you can use to handle both installing the prefab and also declaring FooMonoBehaviour.Factory as a singleton:

+    public override void InstallBindings()
+    {
+        ...

+        Container.BindGameObjectFactory<FooMonoBehaviour.Factory>(_prefab);

+        ...
+    }

+Now classes can simply declare a constructor parameter of type FooMonoBehaviour.Factory and by calling the Create() method, construct new instances of a given prefab.

 ## <a id="custom-factories"></a>Custom Factories